Terms and conditions: Grades 6-9 (excluding academic staff)

 You have the right to belong to any Trade Union of your choice, but it is not a condition of employment that you must become a member of a Trade Union.
 UCU is the recognised trade union for staff in grades 6-9.

-Appointments are subject to a probationary period of six months (with the exception of Teaching Fellows)
+Appointments are subject to a probationary period of six months (with the exception of grade 6 Teaching Fellows in the Skills Centre)

-Teaching Fellow appointments are subject to a probationary period of twelve months.
+Grade 6 Teaching Fellow appointments within the Skills Centre are subject to a probationary period of twelve months:

 Teaching Fellows on probation are required, as a condition of that probation to successfully complete - within the probationary period - the required elements of The Bath Course in Enhancing Academic Practice'.